rjslvn/AskAlfie/README.md

 1. **Download**: Get "AskAlfie" from your preferred app store.
 2. **Voice Profile Setup**: Customize "AskAlfie" to recognize and understand your unique voice.
 3. **Explore**: Discover the wide range of tasks "AskAlfie" can assist you with, from scheduling to information retrieval.

-"AskAlfie" is proprietary software and is licensed under [License Name].

----

-This README provides a comprehensive view of "AskAlfie," highlighting its integration with various technologies to deliver a versatile and user-friendly AI assistant.